alpmestan/oh-my-laziness/oh-my-laziness.md

 ### Exercises

-Here's some food for thought, with the answers right after the block of questions, in the "Show more" thingy.
+Here's some food for thought, with the answers right after the block of questions.

 - For example, you may want a hand-rolled `Pair` data type whose first component is strict and whose second component isn't.
 How would you do it?
 - Have you ever wondered what exactly made strict and lazy ByteStrings respectively strict and lazy?
 The same question holds for Text too.
 The lazy variant for both uses "chunks".
 Can you tell what's going on using our intuition so far and the hadoocks for [Data.ByteString.Lazy](http://hackage.haskell.org/packages/archive/bytestring/0.10.2.0/doc/html/Data-ByteString-Lazy.html) and  [Data.Text.Lazy](http://hackage.haskell.org/packages/archive/text/0.11.3.1/doc/html/Data-Text-Lazy.html)?
 How does this bring O(1) space when used accordingly?